Aakash Repeater Courses

 Answer:

-Restriction enzymes and DNA- Restriction enzymes are those enzymes which cut DNA at particular places.
-Restriction enzyme first scans the DNA template and look for its recognition site.
-Once it finds the recognition site, it binds at that region of DNA and cut each of the two strands in their sugar-phosphate backbone.
-The sites at which restriction enzymes cut DNA are called as recognition sites of DNA.
-These are palindromic sequences i.e. they read similar from the backward and forward direction.
+Restriction enzymes and DNA- Restriction enzymes are those enzymes that cut DNA at particular places.
+The restriction enzyme first scans the DNA template and looks for its recognition site.
+Once it finds the recognition site, it binds at that region of DNA and cuts each of the two strands in its sugar-phosphate backbone.
+The sites at which restriction enzymes cut DNA are called recognition sites of DNA.
+These are palindromic sequences, i.e., they read similarly from the backward and forward direction.

 Answer: